XPL: XMON

 XMON used a very simple strategy for disk direct access.
 NOTE provided the address of a disk track.
 POINT set the location of the next disk track to be the address previously returned by NOTE.
-This strategy was adopted to allow easy porting of XMON to other OSes, and to avoid the much more complicated disk direct access options available at that time.
+This strategy was adopted to allow easy porting of XMON to other OSs, and to avoid the much more complicated disk direct access options available at that time.

 Converting XMON from its primitive use of NOTE, POINT and READ/WRITE disk operations—with precisely 1 block per track—to EXCP (i.e., write/create new records) and XDAP (i.e., read/update old records)—with n blocks per track, where n was computed at run-time from the target device's physical characteristics and could be significantly greater than 1—achieved significantly improved application performance and decreased operating system overhead.

 Although originally developed for OS/360, XMON (either the original NOTE, POINT and READ/WRITE implementation; or the EXCP and XDAP enhancement) will run on subsequently released IBM OSes, including OS/370, XA, OS/390 and z/OS, generally without any changes.